nanorc - GNU nano’s configuration file

 set mouse

 Enable mouse support, if available for your system.
-When enabled, mouse clicks can be used to place the cursor, set the mark (with a double click), and execute shortcuts.
-The mouse will work in the X Window System, and on the console when gpm is running.
+When enabled, mouse clicks can be used to place the cursor, set the mark (with two clicks), and execute shortcuts.
+The mouse works in the X Window System, and on the console when gpm is running.
 Text can still be selected through dragging by holding down the Shift key.

 set multibuffer